PilkDrinker/PilkDots/README.md

-# PilkDrinkers dotfiles
+# Pilkdots
 These are my current dotfiles.
 A very minimalistic and clean look for hyprland.
+As well as my first ever rice 🤓

-Most of these configs were made by other people in the community and then alterted by me.
+Most of these original config files were made by other people in the community and then alterted by me.
-Most of the heavy work was made by [ML4W](https://github.com/mylinuxforwork)
+A lot of the heavy work was made by [Stephan Raabe](https://github.com/mylinuxforwork) (ML4W) who made the inital dotfiles I edited.

+## Screenshots
 ![alt text](https://github.com/PilkDrinker/dotfiles/blob/master/screenshots/screenshot1.png?raw=true)

 ![alt text](https://github.com/PilkDrinker/dotfiles/blob/master/screenshots/screenshot2.png?raw=true)

 ![alt text](https://github.com/PilkDrinker/dotfiles/blob/master/screenshots/screenshot3.png?raw=true)

-**Depenedcies**
+## Depenedcies
 - hyprland
 - hyprshot
 - wlogout